In this guide, you’ll learn how to create a content marketing funnel that drives traffic, leads and sales for your business all by itself.

 “How to start a blog” ➡ “Blogging platforms” ➡ “WordPress hosting cost” ➡ “Kinsta pricing”

-You could build a basic content marketing funnel by creating a piece of content for each of those keywords.
+You can build a content marketing funnel by developing content for each of those keywords.

 Here are 3 steps to find keywords to target and figure out the intent behind them.